incoresemi/uatg/docs/source/installation.rst

          $ pip3 install git+https://gitlab.com/incoresemi/micro-arch-tests.git

-     This is the preferred method to install UArchTest, as it will always install the most recent stable release.
+     This is the preferred method to install UTG, as it will always install the most recent stable release.

      If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.